Judgment at Nuremberg (Playhouse 90)

-"Judgment at Nuremberg" is an American television play broadcast live on April 16, 1959, as part of the CBS television series, Playhouse 90.
+"Judgment at Nuremberg" is an American television play broadcast on April 16, 1959, as part of the CBS television series, Playhouse 90.
 It was a courtroom drama written by Abby Mann and directed by George Roy Hill that depicts the trial of four German judicial officials as part of the Nuremberg trials.
 Claude Rains starred as the presiding judge with Maximilian Schell as the defense attorney, Melvyn Douglas as the prosecutor, and Paul Lukas as the former German Minister of Justice.

 Several lines by Melvyn Douglas and a scene featuring Claude Rains referring to the Nazis' "gas ovens" were cut from the audio during the broadcast due to an objection by a gas-company sponsor.
 The gas company did not want gas appliances to be associated with the horror of Nazi Germany.

-In 1961, Judgment at Nuremberg was adapted into a film of the same name starring Spencer Tracy and Burt Lancaster, and with Schell, Klemperer and Torben Meyer reprising their roles from the teleplay.
+In 1961, Judgment at Nuremberg was adapted into a film of the same title starring Spencer Tracy and Burt Lancaster, and with Schell, Klemperer and Torben Meyer reprising their roles from the teleplay.

 Plot

 Act I

 The play begins with narration by Telford Taylor describing the Nuremberg trials.

-Captain Byers (played by Martin Milner), the court's adjutant, escorts Judge Haywood (played by Claude Rains), a New England country judge, and his wife to their luxurious living quarters in Nuremberg.
+Captain Byers, the court's adjutant, escorts Judge Haywood, a New England country judge, and his wife to their luxurious living quarters in Nuremberg.
 In scenes interspersed with actual footage of Nuremberg under the Nazis, Byers takes Haywood on a tour of Nuremberg's bomb-damaged ruins and of Zeppelin Field.

 The trial begins with Judge Haywood presiding.
-The defendants are Ernst Janning (played by Paul Lukas), the former Minister of Justice, two judges (Hoffstetter and Lammpe), and the public prosecutor (Hahn).
+The defendants are the former Minister of Justice, Ernst Janning, two judges, Friederich Hoffstetter and Werner Lammpe, and the public prosecutor Emil Hahn.

-The American prosecutor, General Parker (played by Melvyn Douglas), presents his opening argument.
+The American prosecutor, General Parker, presents his opening argument.
 He accuses the defendants of constructing the legal framework for crimes of execution, enslavement, and extermination.

-Defense attorney Oscar Rolfe (played by Maximilian Schell) presents his opening statement.
+Defense attorney Oscar Rolfe presents his opening statement.
 He describes Janning as a great legal scholar and advocate of democracy who remained in office to save the judiciary from complete domination by Hitler.
 He notes that Hitler in 1942 brutally attacked Janning for resisting Nazi measures and that Janning was forced to resign.
 He argues that judges do not make the laws but are sworn to uphold them.

 Dr. Wickert describes the special courts led by Hoffstetter and Lammpe that oversaw sterilizations and imposed death penalties on Jews, Poles, and others.
 Rolfe argues that Germany was not alone in enacting sterilization laws, reading from Oliver Wendell Holmes's decision in Buck v.
 Bell (1927), upholding a compulsory sterilization law for the mentally deficient.

 Rudolph Peterson testifies that his parents were Communists, and he was sterilized pursuant to an order signed by Hoffstetter.
 Rolfe introduces evidence that Peterson was sterilized as required by the law due to his inability to pass a basic intelligence test.

 The judges discuss the Communist take over in Czechoslovakia.
 Judge Norris notes that the real fight for Germany has begun and the Nuremberg trials have become a political liability.